raminaghods/NATS/README.md

+Ghods, Ramina, William J. Durkin, and Jeff Schneider.
+"Multi-agent active search using realistic depth-aware noise model."
+In 2021 IEEE International Conference on Robotics and Automation (ICRA), pp. 9101-9108.
+IEEE, 2021.

 Video Demonstration for the work:

-''Multi-Agent Active Search using Realistic Depth-Aware Noise Model'', Ramina Ghods, William J. Durkin, Jeff Schneider

 https://youtu.be/dCch804gCSA